 You can bring your brush across the page in one direction to create a textured look (this is great if you're painting a landscape as it can give the look of a cloudy sky).
 Alternatively, paint in both horizontal or vertical lines for a flatter, more even effect.

-Wet on wet
+2. Wet on wet

 As the name suggests, wet on wet involves painting on top of an already wet layer of paper or an area that has already been painted but hasn't been allowed to dry.
 This can be used to create some really interesting effects!

-Wet on dry
+3. Wet on dry

 Wet on dry can refer to painting directly onto a dry piece of paper or painting over a section of your painting that has already dried.
 Use this technique to create more precise paintings and clean lines.